sohlich/sohlich-site/content/post/angular_electron.md

     </body>
     </html>
 ```
 That's it.
 Desktop application with Angular.
 The same approach could be used with other JS frameworks or just pure static HTML.
-I was very excited about that, how about you?
+I was excited how easy it is.